Alice C. Linsley

 Eve's Name Supplies a Clue

-The Hivites are descendants Ham (and probably Seth) which means that they are ethniccally Kushites.
-(Genesis 10:17).
+The Hivites are descendants Ham (and probably Seth) which means that they are ethnically Kushites (Genesis 10:17).
 The name Hivite resembles the name Eve.
-If Eve is spelled hwh, as it often appears, it likely represents a pictograph of the ruler and his two wives.
-This is the marriage pattern of Abraham's Kushite ruler-priest ancestors.
-This would make Eve the first wife or the archetpyal queen.
+Eve is spelled hwh and likely represents a pictograph of the ruler and his two wives.
+The w or Hebrew vav is a solar symbol designating the ruler.

 The binary opposites male-east-north and female-west-south are part of Jewish mystical thought, as in ka-ba-lah.
 That, like the myth of Lilith, received much attention and re-working during the Middle Ages.